 B-Line Paratransit service is a shared ride on public transportation for people whose disabilities prevent them from using regular accessible fixed-route service.
-B-Line is a origin-to-destination transportation service provided to riders who have been determined eligible using the Americans with Disabilities Act (ADA) guidelines.
-People with disabilities who are not prevented from using fixed route bus service by their disability would not qualify for B-Line service.
+B-Line is an origin-to-destination transportation service provided to riders who have been determined eligible using the Americans with Disabilities Act (ADA) guidelines.
+People with disabilities who are not prevented from using fixed route bus service due to their disability may not qualify for B-Line service.

 How does B-Line service work?

-Once determined eligible by the CCRTA Eligibility Process certified riders wishing to use B-Line should call three days in advance of travel to schedule a trip.
+Once determined eligible by the CCRTA Eligibility Process certified riders wishing to use B-Line should call one to three days in advance of travel to schedule a trip.
 The B-Line provides service comparable to fixed-route bus service as required by the ADA.